CAPC Guidelines:

 • If desired, a Lugol’s iodine stain may be added to aid identification at 40x.

-• Fecal ELISA:
+• Fecal Antigen ELISA:

-• Giardia ELISA assays are approved and commercially available for patient-side testing in dogs and cats.
+• Giardia antigen ELISA assays are approved and commercially available for patient-side testing in dogs and cats.
 Many diagnostic laboratories also use various ELISA microtiter well assays that have been internally validated for the detection of giardiasis in dogs and cats.

 • Commercially available fixative stains (e.g. Proto-fix™) are also useful for microscopic diagnosis.